ClockworkNet/svyn/README.rst

 If you typically branch from a shared trunk, or operate on several different repositories and would like a couple shortcuts, svyn might be for you.
-Right now branching and listing/searching branches, as well as release tagging are the entirety of its powers.
+Right now branching and listing/searching branches, as well as simple release tagging are the entirety of its powers.
 Future features may include support for file history information and repository introspection.